bark-simulator/bark/docs/source/behavior_models.md

 Behavior Models
 ================================
-A short overview over the behavior models available in BARK.
+Short overview of the behavior models available in BARK.

-## BehaviorConstantVelocity
+## Constant Velocity Model

-The constant-velocity model interpolates an agent along a set route with constant velocity.
+The `BehaviorConstantVelocity` class interpolates an agent along a set route with constant velocity.

 ```cpp
 class BehaviorConstantVelocity : public BehaviorModel {